rostislav-sergeenkov/modules_checklist/README.md

  altering for Views fields in modules_checklist_log_views_pre_render() and in modules_checklist_log_views_data_alter().
  - add filters by Date - use Date popup.
+ - add list of available tokens in the description of the email body.

 # Maintainers